Understanding Customer Experience Analytics and How it can Benefit your Brand

 You need to be able to evaluate the quality of the data that you have gathered before you analyze it and form an opinion about your customer base and their experience.
 Check and compare your data from multiple sources, get them authenticated, and note down strengths and weaknesses as you proceed.
 Your aim should be to extract valuable data, that you can leverage to form actionable plans to enhance CX and drive brand value.

 - Evaluating your competition

-You can’t just be focused on the customer experience your band is offering and you need to find out and assess what how your competitors are performing in the same market.
+You can’t just be focused on the customer experience your brand is offering you need to find out and assess how your competitors are performing in the same market.
 Your own customers will help you analyze what kind of CX are they offering, and you can gauge where you stand in the market.
-Once you understand where the market vacuum is, you can capitalize on it by enhancing your offerings and trump the other players.
+Once you understand where the market vacuum is, you can capitalize on it by enhancing your offerings and trumping the other players.